EarthDollar/farmer/solidity/docs/frequently-asked-questions.rst

 change state (this is not yet enforced by the compiler).
 In other words, a constant function cannot save or update any variables within the contract or wider blockchain.
-These functions are called using ``c.someFunction(...)`` from geth or any other web3.js environment.
+These functions are called using ``c.someFunction(...)`` from ged or any other web3.js environment.

 "non-constant" functions (those lacking the ``constant`` specifier) must be called with ``c.someMethod.sendTransaction({from:eth.accounts[x], gas: 1000000});``